 Kalinga Institute of Dental Sciences Private Bhubaneswar 100 85

 Seat numbers are based on the 2025 official matrix.
-The 2026 seat matrix will be released with the official counselling notification.
-Private college annual fees are approximate and may be revised — confirm with the college directly before admission.
-AIIMS Bhubaneswar (125 seats) is not part of OJEE counselling and is listed separately for reference only.
+The 2026 seat matrix will be released with the full counselling schedule.
+AIIMS Bhubaneswar (125 MBBS seats) is a central institution — it does not participate in OJEE counselling.
+Private college annual fees are approximate — confirm with the college directly before admission.

-Document verification is a mandatory step in the Odisha NEET Counselling 2026 process.
-OJEE verifies all uploaded documents before releasing the state merit list.
-You must attend in person at your selected verification centre on the scheduled date with all original documents and self-attested photocopies.
+Document verification by OJEE is mandatory before the state merit list is published.
+You must attend in person at your selected verification centre on the scheduled date with all original documents and at least two sets of self-attested photocopies.

 Documents Required for All Candidates